jackstapleton/rdb-autoscaling/whitepaper.md

 |---|
 | Figure 3.3: t3a Clusters' Total Memory Capacity |

-Strangely the capacity of the `t3a.small` cluster, the smallest instance, rose above the capacity of the larger ones.
+Strangely the capacity of the `t3a.small` cluster (the smallest instance) rose above the capacity of the larger ones.
 Intuitively they should scale together but the smaller steps of the `t3a.small` cluster should still have kept it below the others.
-When the memory usage of each server is plotted we see that the smaller instances once again rose above the larger ones.
+When the memory usage of each server was plotted we saw that the smaller instances once again rose above the larger ones.

 | ![T3a Sizes Memory Usage](ref/img/SimSizesMemoryUsage.png) |
 |---|
 | Figure 3.4: t3a Clusters' Memory Usage - Cloudwatch Metrics |

-This comes down to the latent memory of each server, when an empty RDB server is running the memory usage is approximately 150 MB.
+This comes down to the latent memory of each server, when an empty RDB process is running the memory usage is approximately 150 MB.

 ```bash
 (base) [ec2-user@ip-10-0-1-212 ~]$  free